GaboonGrabber Scenario: Manufacturing Vendor Crisis

 Investigation Clues:

-Clue 4 (Minute 20): Linda Zhang (Operations Director) calls emergency meeting demanding production continue regardless of “IT issues” - Friday deadline represents $15M client relationship and $200K/day penalties.
-Meanwhile, Mike Johnson (IT/OT Coordinator) admits he expedited vendor software approval yesterday to avoid production delays.
-Sarah Park (client project manager) emails threatening contract termination if Friday delivery missed.
+- Clue 4 (Minute 20): The Operations Director calls emergency meeting demanding production continue regardless of “IT issues” – Friday deadline represents major client relationship and significant penalties.
+Meanwhile, the IT/OT Coordinator admits he expedited vendor software approval yesterday to avoid production delays.
+The client project manager emails threatening contract termination if Friday delivery missed.

 Response Options (Choose One):